 KEI maintains strong connections with its partner think tanks in Washington and with the academic community throughout the United States.
 Its “Academic Paper Series,” “Academic Symposium,” and “University Programs” ensure that the best in research and scholarship on Korea are shared among experts and are available to students and the general public.
 All KEI’s publications are accessible free of charge.

 Although most of its activities take place at its Washington, DC headquarters, KEI is committed to engaging the public throughout the United States.
 Programs such as the “Future of Korea,” held in partnership with the World Affairs Councils of America, and the “Ambassadors’ Dialogue” bring Korean and American diplomats to venues across the country to discuss current events and the overall U.S.-ROK relationship.
-Participating officials value the opportunities KEI provide to speak to, and hear from, communities beyond the Washington DC area.
+Participating officials value the opportunities KEI provides to speak to, and hear from, communities beyond the Washington DC area.

 KEI continues to expand its social media presence.
 Its blog, “The Peninsula”; podcast, “Korea Kontext,” and livestream and recorded video allow those interested in Korea outside the Washington, DC beltway to engage with KEI and the U.S.-Korea alliance on issues of trade, culture, and security.
 KEI invites you to like its Facebook page and to follow us on Twitter and Instagram.